Debitsuccess/debitsuccess-api/docs/Widgets/Real-time-payment-widget.md

 },
 {
   "errorCode": "card_not_accepted",
-  "message": The selected payment method is not supported by this business."
+  "message": "The selected payment method is not supported by this business."
 }
 ```
 ### HTTP 400- Validation errors